 Let’s dive in.

-What are Incremental Models?
+What are Incremental models?

 Unlike the traditional table materialization method, which rebuilds the entire table every time you run a job in dbt, incremental models only process new or updated rows in your dataset.